figment-networks/kava-worker/README.md

 First, you will need to set up a few dependencies:

 1. [Install Go](https://golang.org/doc/install)
-2. A Kava network node (with both RPC and LCD APIs)
+2. A Kava network node with both RPC and LCD APIs (in this example, we assume it's running at http://localhost)
 3. A running [indexer-manager](https://github.com/figment-networks/indexer-manager) instance
 4. A running datastore API instance (configured with `STORE_HTTP_ENDPOINTS`).